TTNG: Musical style and influences

 Over the years, the band's musical style has progressed and changed, although the consistent focal point of their style has been the guitar work of Tim Collis interspersed with, at points, highly complex drumming and sparse, melodic bass.
 Early releases, however, featured more distorted chord progressions, as well as a strong focus on the interlinking melodies of both Collis and Smith's guitars.
 The Sydney Morning Herald describes the band's music as having "intricate pop guitar work, with a touch of jazz and Spanish influences".

-The band cites influences of other bands such as Owls, American Football and Make Believe.
+The band are largely inspired Chicago bands Ghosts and Vodka, Maps & Atlases, Owen, Owls, Russian Circles, Them Roaring Twenties, Anathallo, Colossal, Birthmark, American Football, Joan of Arc and Make Believe, as well as the British bands Andy, Glenn and Ritch, the Little Explorer and the Jesus Years.

+They have been cited as an influence by Yvette Young.